rimas-kudelis/wp-woocommerce-feed-manager/README.txt

 * Map your categories to those of other channels, such as Google Shopping
 * Intuitive user interface
 * Use advanced commands to optimize your product feeds while creating or exporting
+* Parent product can be excluded from group product
 * Remove the chances of feed specifications errors by matching merchants’ feed import requirements

 > FREE VERSION SUPPORTS UP TO 50 PRODUCTS INCLUDING VARIATIONS.